RIP Ken Block: Looking Back At The Rallying Driver's Impressive Career

 Answer: Ken Block became famous as a competitive rally driver in championships such as Rally America and Global Rallycross.
 He later went on to earn global recognition for his Gymkhana video series on YouTube.

-Answer: Ken Block has won 25+ national-level rallies around the globe, scored points in the WRC, and accumulated five X Games medals, including winning silver on three wheels at the X Games in Los Angeles in 2012.
+Answer: Ken Block has won 25+ national-level rallies around the globe, scored points in the WRC, and accumulated five X Games medals, including winning silver on three wheels in Los Angeles in 2012.